Configure access to and from the Internet

 Configure access to and from the Internet via a public subnet

 To configure access to and from the Internet via a public subnet, you must connect the device to the public subnet.
-For a load balancer and Managed Database cluster, this can only be done when creating the load balancer and creating the cluster (example for PostgreSQL).
-A cloud server can be connected to the public subnet either when creating the server or after it is created — to do this, you need to add the cloud server to the public subnet via a port.
+For a load balancer and Managed Database cluster, this can only be done when creating a load balancer and creating a cluster (example for PostgreSQL).
+A cloud server can be connected to the public subnet either when creating the server, or after creation — to do this, you need to add the cloud server to the public subnet via a port.

 1. Create a public subnet